Table of Contents:

 This isn’t supposed to be a story, that is, something that a parent or a teacher tells you is the type of thing you’re supposed to write.
 This is your story and should be something that you want to express about yourself.
 Similarly, with it being in your words, it is very important that you are showcasing who you are not just in what you choose to write about, but in how you express yourself.
 It should be a genuine expression of how you sound.
 Admissions people want the essay to sound like it was written by a 17-year-old.
 So, writing in your words and using your own personal writing voice is just as important as you are being in charge of choosing what you write about.

 This is a question we get a lot: do essays really matter?
-People have stopped asking this question so much recently because there’s been a lot out in the news about how important essays are and now people will ask, well, how much do essays matter?
+There’s been a lot out in the news about how important essays are and now people will ask, well, how much do essays matter?
 Where are they ranked as far as, the most important parts of an application?

 Each school has its own way of deciding exactly who gets in and that’s a behind closed doors thing, but we do talk to admissions readers all around the country and they’ll give us big picture, what they’re looking at.
-So, I can’t give you an exact rubric of how they’re considering things, but we do know that the number one thing they consider is grades.
+So, I can’t give you an exact rubric of how they’re considering things, but we do know that the grades are the No. 1 number one thing most colleges consider.
 Grades are very important and not just what grade you get but what classes you take.
 We know that admissions readers do like to see that you’re challenging yourself and that you are getting good grades in challenging classes.

 How Important is the College Essay?